dsabalete/coursera-angular/README.md

 # Code of an AngularJS course
-This workspce has the code used in a Coursera's MOOC: Introduction to AngularJS lectured by Prof. Jogesh K.Muppala from the Hong Kong University. https://www.coursera.org/learn/angular-js
+This workspace has the code used in a Coursera's MOOC: Introduction to AngularJS lectured by Prof. Jogesh K.Muppala from the Hong Kong University. https://www.coursera.org/learn/angular-js